 - Level the playing field for all businesses through growing competition

 - Help to diversify skilled and construction trades

 - Monitor Tollway contracts to maximize economic benefit and ensure prompt payment and diversity compliance

-The Illinois Tollway provides opportunities for disadvantaged, minority- and women-owned business enterprises, as well as underemployed individuals, through the following programs:
+The Illinois Tollway provides opportunities for small businesses, D/M/WBEs and underemployed individuals through the following programs:

 - Disadvantaged Business Enterprise (DBE) Program

 - Small Business Set-Aside Program (SBSP)

 Professional Services Assistance